threefoldfoundation/home/README.md

 <br/>

+## List of Web Presence and Web Services

+You can find the list of ThreeFold Websites and related projects on [this spreadsheet document](https://docs.google.com/spreadsheets/d/1RsCcmXt2ds4wWK-Tdp6KokyoGl-dEW96W84O89eiE4U/edit?usp=sharing)

 ## ThreeFold Foundation's main project repos

 Feel free to visit project repos and/or reach out to respective team should you have any questions or wish to contribute.